ISDN is dead… and soon to be buried

 ISDN disconnection in Australia is being aligned with the rollout of the NBNTM.
 First, Telstra disconnected all copper (PSTN) lines; then from 30 September 2019, ISDN lines began to be dismantled.

-For some business premises ISDN disconnection has already occurred.
-For many businesses it is eminent.
-For others, the disconnection date could be further away, with the entire network to be shut down by 2022.
+For most business premises ISDN disconnection has already occurred.
+For many more the cut-off it is eminent with the entire network to be shut down by 2022.

 Do I need to migrate off ISDN?